-A new Reaching Communities grant from the Big Lottery Fund has funded a relaunch of our SBVS and HALE project until 2019.
-We are open again for new referrals and volunteers for the Shipley Area Links Befriending and Advocacy Service.
+A Reaching Communities grant from the Big Lottery Fund has funded a relaunch of our SBVS and HALE project until 2019.
+We are open for new referrals and volunteers for the Shipley Area Links Befriending and Advocacy Service.

 Befriending is for older people (over

 50 years), who do not meet people as much as they would like.
 A local

 volunteer befriender visits them in their home for conversation or

 sometimes telephones.
 They may also sometimes go for a short outing.

 Visitors are security checked and no charge is made for visits.

 Referrals can be made directly to SBVS or HALE or if you would like to

 volunteer as a Befriender we would be delighted to hear from you.